ccheng11/BBK_Dashboard/Teaching/Doing Political Research/Readings.md

 # Elite interviews

  - Willis, Rebecca.
-"Constructing a ‘representative claim' for action on climate change: evidence from interviews with politicians." *Political Studies 66*, no. 4 (2018): 940-958.
+"Constructing a 'representative claim' for action on climate change: evidence from interviews with politicians." *Political Studies 66*, no. 4 (2018): 940-958.

  - Slaven, Mike, Sara Casella Colombeau, and Elisabeth Badenhoop.
 "What drives the immigration-welfare policy link?
 Comparing Germany, France and the United Kingdom." *Comparative Political Studies 54*, no. 5 (2021): 855-888.